livegnik/2way-poc-design/README.md

 ## 7. Security model

 2WAY assumes the network is adversarial and peers can be careless, compromised, or hostile.
 Security is enforced by protocol structure rather than operator policy.
-Each device, user, and app holds its own keys and history, and every node verifies incoming changes locally before accepting them [[5](#ref-5)] [[6](#ref-6)].
+Each device, user, and app holds its own keys and history, and every node verifies incoming changes locally before accepting them per [Cryptography](01-protocol/04-cryptography.md) and [Keys and identity](01-protocol/05-keys-and-identity.md).

-All writes, local or remote, use the same envelope path and validation order: structural checks first, then schema rules, then ACL authorization [[4](#ref-4)] [[7](#ref-7)].
-Ordering is assigned locally and is repeatable, so replayed or reordered input cannot change outcomes [[8](#ref-8)].
+All writes, local or remote, use the same envelope path and validation order: structural checks first, then schema rules, then ACL authorization as defined in [Serialization and envelopes](01-protocol/03-serialization-and-envelopes.md) and the [access control model](01-protocol/06-access-control-model.md).
+Ordering is assigned locally and is repeatable, so replayed or reordered input cannot change outcomes per [Sync and consistency](01-protocol/07-sync-and-consistency.md).

 Sybil resistance comes from bounded reach, not global reputation.
-Identities are key-bound, app namespaces are isolated, and permissions are explicit in the graph, so unknown identities cannot gain broad access without explicit edges or ACL grants [[2](#ref-2)] [[7](#ref-7)].
+Identities are key-bound, app namespaces are isolated, and permissions are explicit in the graph, so unknown identities cannot gain broad access without explicit edges or ACL grants per [Identifiers and namespaces](01-protocol/01-identifiers-and-namespaces.md) and the [access control model](01-protocol/06-access-control-model.md).
 This limits the blast radius of fake identities and impersonation attempts.

 Denial-of-service protection is part of the protocol pipeline, not a bolt-on.
-The DoS Guard Manager gates admission at the network boundary and can require client puzzles before any payload flows inward [[11](#ref-11)] [[9](#ref-9)].
+The DoS Guard Manager gates admission at the network boundary and can require client puzzles before any payload flows inward, following [DoS guard and client puzzles](01-protocol/11-dos-guard-and-client-puzzles.md) and [Network transport requirements](01-protocol/08-network-transport-requirements.md).
 Puzzle difficulty adjusts dynamically to load and abuse signals, and the system fails closed on policy or puzzle failures.
-Earlier stages reject malformed input without expensive work, and failures are classified consistently [[1](#ref-1)] [[10](#ref-10)].
+Earlier stages reject malformed input without expensive work, and failures are classified consistently by the [protocol overview](01-protocol/00-protocol-overview.md) and [Errors and failure modes](01-protocol/09-errors-and-failure-modes.md).

 Recovery is intentionally simple.
 Accepted changes are signed, ordered, and append-only, so a node can rebuild by replaying history and reapplying the same rules.
-Unverifiable history is rejected rather than patched or trusted [[8](#ref-8)].
+Unverifiable history is rejected rather than patched or trusted per [Sync and consistency](01-protocol/07-sync-and-consistency.md).

 The protocol does not define social or political choices.
 Governance models, moderation rules, incentives, and policy meaning live in application schemas and data.
 The protocol enforces correctness, authorship, and ordering, not policy content.